SirYancy/ITECH190-Intro-to-CS/javascript/interactive.md

 First, there are three inputs, all with unique **id** attributes.
 Note that the first two are **type** text and the last one has **type** date.
 This works basically like a textbox except that it informs the web browser to create a date-picker widget for convenience.

-in the button's **onclick** attribute, the code is broken into several lines and is formatted for easier reading.
+In the button's **onclick** attribute, the code is broken into several lines and is formatted for easier reading.
 The first three lines of code grab the values from the first three inputs and store them in variables for later use.
 The variable names can be anything, but it's good practice to use variable names that mean something.
 The last line of code is actually fairly straightforward, but might take a couple of minutes of study to see everything that's going on.
 First, it's assigning some content to the **innerHTML** attribute of our "output" div.
 The string that it's inserting is concatenated from several sub-strings.
 Looking carefully at this code, we can see the the string is constructed into a bit of HTML code using the variables that were captured from the input boxes.

 Assuming the name "Fred", the activity "birthday", and the date "2017-6-10", the string constructed would look like this:

-`'<p>Hello, Fred,</p> <p>I am really excited to attend your birthday on 2017-6-10.
-It sounds like fun!</p><br /><p style='text-align:right'>Regards,<br>Eric</p>'`
+`'<p>Hello, Fred,</p> <p>I am really excited to attend your birthday on 2017-6-10.'
+'It sounds like fun!</p><br /><p style='text-align:right'>Regards,<br>Eric</p>'`

 Formatted for easier reading, it would look like this: